niharika009/react-user-admin-dashboard/README.md

-User List: It shows a list of all users in a table.
+User List: It shows a list of all users in a table that have registered.

 Add Users: The admin can click a button to add new users by filling out a form.